Test-More/test-more/README.md

 # DESCRIPTION

 Rich set of tools, plugins, bundles, etc built upon the [Test2](https://metacpan.org/pod/Test2) testing library.
-If you are interested in writing tests this is the distribution for you.
+If you are interested in writing tests, this is the distribution for you.

 ## WHAT ARE TOOLS, PLUGINS, AND BUNDLES?